 US secures 100 million doses of Pfizer, BioNTech experimental coronavirus vaccine

-The U.S. government has reached a $1.95 billion deal with Pfizer and BioNTech for 100 million doses of their experimental COVID-19 vaccine.
-An additional 500 million doses can be acquired.
+The U.S. government has reached a $1.95 billion deal with Pfizer and BioNTech for 100 million doses of their experimental COVID-19 vaccine once it obtains Food and Drug Administration approval.

 Continue Reading Below

-U.S. citizens will receive the vaccine for free, according to the agreement.
+An additional 500 million doses can be acquired, and U.S. citizens would receive the vaccine for free, according to the agreement.

-A Phase 2b/3 trial is scheduled to begin later this month and will be subject to regulatory review as early as October 2020.
-If successful, 100 million doses would be manufactured by the end of this year and possibly more than 1.3 billion would be produced in 2021.

 |Ticker